statengeneraal/laws-markdown/verdrag/verdrag/tot/invoering/van/een/eenvormige/wet/op/cheques/geneve/19-03-1931/BWBV0006387/README.md

 ###Article 16

 An endorsement must be written on the cheque or on a slip affixed thereto (*allonge*).
 It must be signed by the endorser.
 The endorsement may leave the beneficiary unspecified or may consist simply of the signature of the endorser (endorsement in blank).
-In. the latter case the endorsement, to be valid, must be written on the back of the cheque or on the slip attached thereto (*allonge*).
+In the latter case the endorsement, to be valid, must be written on the back of the cheque or on the slip attached thereto (*allonge*).

 ###Article 17